- Are you still South Australian owned?

 Nothing is added to the milk because we ‘re determined to keep all processing to a minimum in order to keep the products as natural and healthy as they can be.

 - Do you homogenise your milk?

 Most of our milk products are now homogenised.
 We homogenise the milk so that the cream is evenly dispersed through the milk rather than separating and floating at the top of the milk bottle.
 There is still the same amount of creamy goodness, just more evenly spread.
-Of course we absolutely do not include permeates and we don't standardise the protein or fat content.
-But if you do prefer non-homogenised we continue to offer our beautiful Cream on Top Milk for you to enjoy!
+Of course we absolutely do not include permeates.
+But if you do prefer non-homogenised we continue to offer our beautiful natural Cream on Top Milk for you to enjoy!

 - Is the cream at the top of my milk normal?

-Yes, our Cream-on-Top Milk is not homogenised so therefore the cream will rise to the top.
+Yes, our Cream-on-top Milk is not homogenised so therefore the cream will rise to the top.
 This is a very traditional way of bottling milk and it has some benefits.
 First you get natural cream unadulterated in any way!
 Next, you also get the benefit of what is called the ‘milk fat globule’ in the milk itself.
-Modern super filtration processing (that we don’t use) breaks up this little beauty, but intact its really good for you.
-And especially toddlers and young children.

 Let’s get back to cream!
 While some customers love the cream, not everyone does.
 If you do not like it, we recommend scooping out the cream with a teaspoon.
-If you just don’t want the cream on top, simply shake the bottle.
-Once shaken it’s difficult to actually get the cream out, as it breaks up, so you may need to strain your milk.
+Once shaken this process is a little more difficult as the cream breaks up so you may need to strain your milk.